Azure/AzureStackHCI-EvalGuide/nested/steps/4_AzSHCICluster.md

 Connect and Register Azure Stack HCI to Azure
 -----------
 Azure Stack HCI is delivered as an Azure service and needs to register within 30 days of installation per the Azure Online Services Terms.
-This topic explains how to register your Azure Stack HCI cluster with **Azure Arc** for monitoring, support, billing, and hybrid services.
+With our cluster configured, we'll now register your Azure Stack HCI cluster with **Azure Arc** for monitoring, support, billing, and hybrid services.
 Upon registration, an Azure Resource Manager resource is created to represent each on-premises Azure Stack HCI cluster, effectively extending the Azure management plane to Azure Stack HCI.
 Information is periodically synced between the Azure resource and the on-premises cluster.
 One great aspect of Azure Stack HCI, is that the Azure Arc registration is a native capability of Azure Stack HCI, so there is no agent required.

+**NOTE** - During the preview program, there will be no charges for Azure Stack HCI when registered with Azure.

 ### Prerequisites for registration ###
 Firstly, **you need an Azure Stack HCI cluster**, which we've just created, so you're good there.

 Your nodes need to have **internet connectivity** in order to register and communicate with Azure.
-If you've been running nested in Azure, you should have this already set up correctly, but if you're running on a local physical machine, make any necessary adjustments to your InternalNAT switch to allow internet connections through to your nested nodes.
+If you've been running nested in Azure, you should have this already set up correctly, but if you're running nested on a local physical machine, make any necessary adjustments to your InternalNAT switch to allow internet connections through to your nested Azure Stack HCI nodes.

 You'll need an **Azure subscription**, but seeing as you've just configured the **cloud witness** earlier, we'll assume that's taken care of.

 You'll need appropriate **Azure Active Directory permissions** to complete the registration process.
 If you don't already have them, you'll need to ask your Azure AD administrator to grant permissions or delegate them to you.
 You can learn more about this below.

 #### What happens when you register Azure Stack HCI? ####

-#### Understanding Azure Active Directory Permissions ####

 In addition to creating an Azure resource in your subscription, registering Azure Stack HCI creates an app identity, conceptually similar to a user, in your Azure Active Directory tenant.
 The app identity inherits the cluster name.
 This identity acts on behalf on the Azure Stack HCI cloud service, as appropriate, within your subscription.

+#### Understanding required Azure Active Directory permissions ####
-If the user who registers Azure Stack HCI is an Azure Active Directory administrator or has been delegated sufficient permissions, this all happens automatically, and no additional action is required.
-If not, approval may be needed from your Azure Active Directory administrator to complete registration.
-Your administrator can either explicitly grant consent to the app, or they can delegate permissions so that you can grant consent to the app:
+If the user who registers Azure Stack HCI is an Azure Active Directory global administrator or has been delegated sufficient permissions, this all happens automatically, and no additional action is required.
+If not, approval may be needed from your Azure Active Directory global administrator to complete registration.
+Your global administrator can either explicitly grant consent to the app, or they can delegate permissions so that you can grant consent to the app.

 ![Azure Active Directory Permissions](/media/aad_permissions.png "Azure Active Directory Permissions")